2214962083/vue-superman/packages/doc-site/libs/class-mock/property-config-decorators.md

   length?: number | undefined | null

   /**
-   * 默认为 undefined
+   * @default undefined
-   * 数组的最小长度，如果定义了 max ，则 min 默认为 0
+   * The minimum length of the array, if max is defined, min defaults to 0
-   * 在 array 为 true 时生效
+   * Takes effect when array is true
    */
   min?: number | undefined | null

   /**
-   * 默认为 undefined
+   * @default undefined
-   * 数组的最大长度，如果定义了 min ，则 max 默认为 50
+   * The maximum length of the array, if min is defined, max defaults to 50
-   * 在 array 为 true 时生效
+   * Takes effect when array is true
    */
   max?: number | undefined | null
 }